Generation of polarization-entangled photon pairs from two interacting quantum emitters: Distant emitters

-Finally, we show that, despite the high values of concurrence obtained at large separation distances $r_{12}$, we do not expect such a configuration to be practical for applications in quantum technologies.
-With this purpose, we analyze the two-photon post-selected state under different detection directions and at large separation distances.
-As discussed in Section \ref{Subsection:lens} of the main text, we expect that the two-photon state measured in experiments including lenses is highly entangled if large values of fidelity $\mathcal{F}(\hat{\rho})$ with respect to a Bell state are obtained at each direction over the solid angle of collection (given by the numerical aperture of the lens).
-We plot in Fig. \ref{FigureApp:DistantEmitters}c the dependence of $1-\mathcal{F}(\hat{\rho})$ on the detection direction of Alice at $r_{12}=\lambda_0$ (with the detection direction of Bob again fixed at $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$), where the fidelity $\mathcal{F}(\hat{\rho})$ with respect to the Bell state $\ket{\psi (r_{12}\rightarrow\infty)}$ is obtained following the procedure described in Section \ref{Subsection:lens} of the main text and in Appendix~\ref{Appendix:detection_angles}.
-We find that $1-\mathcal{F}(\hat{\rho})$ drastically increases under small deviations from $\theta=\phi=\pi/2$.
+Finally, we discuss why, despite the high values of concurrence obtained at large separation distances $r_{12}$, we do not expect such a configuration to be practical for applications in quantum technologies.
+With this purpose, we analyze the two-photon postselected state under different detection directions and at large separation distances.
+As discussed in Sec. \ref{Subsection:lens} of the main text, we expect that the two-photon state measured in experiments including lenses is highly entangled if large values of fidelity $\mathcal{F}(\hat{\rho})$ with respect to a Bell state are obtained at each direction over the solid angle of collection (given by the numerical aperture of the lens).
+We consider $r_{12}=\lambda_0$ and plot in Fig. \ref{FigureApp:DistantEmitters}c the dependence of $1-\mathcal{F}(\hat{\rho})$ on the detection direction of Alice (with the detection direction of Bob again fixed at $\hat{\boldsymbol{k}}'=-\hat{\boldsymbol{y}}$), where the fidelity $\mathcal{F}(\hat{\rho})$ with respect to the Bell state $\ket{\psi (r_{12}\rightarrow\infty)}$ is obtained following the procedure described in Sec. \ref{Section:postselection} of the main text and in Appendix~\ref{Appendix:detection_angles}.
+We find that $1-\mathcal{F}(\hat{\rho})$ drastically increases under small deviations from $\theta=\pi/2$.
 This deviation becomes more extreme for increasing separation distances, as shown in Fig. \ref{FigureApp:DistantEmitters}d, where we have fixed $r_{12}=10\lambda_0$.
-Therefore, we expect that obtaining a highly entangled two-photon state from two quantum emitters separated by large distances becomes very challenging in practice, in contrast to the case of short separation distances discussed in Section \ref{Subsection:lens} of the main text.
+In particular, by examining the variation of $1-\mathcal{F}(\hat{\rho})$ as a function of $\theta$ at fixed $\phi = \pi/2$ in Figs. \ref{FigureApp:DistantEmitters}c and \ref{FigureApp:DistantEmitters}d, we find that the full width at half maximum of the central dip of $1-\mathcal{F}(\hat{\rho})$ is approximately $10$ times larger at $r_{12} = \lambda_0$ (Fig. \ref{FigureApp:DistantEmitters}c) than at $r_{12} = 10\lambda_0$ (Fig. \ref{FigureApp:DistantEmitters}d).
+Therefore, we expect that obtaining a highly entangled two-photon state from two quantum emitters separated by large distances becomes very challenging in practice, in contrast to the case of short separation distances discussed in Sec. \ref{Subsection:lens} of the main text.